ewvnn/touch-grass/README.md

 >*Ewen:* I learned about how implementing frameworks like Vue can build efficient websites that make web development easier.
 I learned how to apply HTML, CSS and Javascript to a functional website.

+>*Xiao Thong:* I learned to deploy Firebase and configure Firebase Authentication and Firestore from scratch, and integrate them with our website.
+Moreover, it is enlighted to know how Vue can speed up development while keeping the UI modular, maintainable, and easy to extend.

 > - *Chloe:* Improved UI/UX design workflow and collaboration using Figma.
 > - *David:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.